 Crown Princess like her sister ships the Emerald and Ruby is a very beautiful ship and fully accessible.
-Some of the ships accessible features include automatic doors to the outside decks, several public accessible restrooms, numerous elevators and ample wheelchair seating at every lounge, theater and dining venue.
+Some of the ship’s accessible features include automatic doors to the outside decks, several publicly accessible restrooms, numerous elevators, and ample wheelchair seating at every lounge, theater, and dining venue.
 As I’ve mentioned in previous Princess Cruise reviews, the best thing about cruising Princess is how helpful the Staff is, especially the Security Team when it comes to embarkation/disembarkation at each port.
 Their willingness to provide assistance without hesitation comes in very handy while cruising Alaska since the gangway at each port generally has a severe incline which is hard enough for an able-bodied person but would be completely unnavigable by anyone in a wheelchair who did not have assistance.

 Glacier Bay National Park

-The walk back to the ship is about a one-third of a mile but very accessible along a brand new boardwalk.
+The walk back to the ship is about one-third of a mile but very accessible along a brand-new boardwalk.

-For our day in Skagway we rented a car for the day and spent the morning driving around town and off the beaten path for a couple hours prior to making our way to Jewell Gardens where we would learn the art of glass blowing.
-Upon our arrival we had about an hour to stroll around the gardens area which is almost fully paved or on a raise boardwalk with the exception of a few areas that are packed gravel.
-Shortly after making our way to the meeting location our glass blowing instructor for the day, Travis met up with us and took to the glass blowing workshop.
-Once there we were given a brief history on the art of glass blowing, safety instructions and finally providing us with our choices for color and style to use when it came time for each of us to create our own individual glass blown ornament.
+For our day in Skagway, we rented a car for the day and spent the morning driving around town and off the beaten path for a couple of hours prior to making our way to Jewell Gardens where we would learn the art of glass blowing.
+Upon our arrival, we had about an hour to stroll around the gardens area which is almost fully paved or on a raised boardwalk with the exception of a few areas that are packed gravel.
+Shortly after making our way to the meeting location our glass-blowing instructor for the day, Travis met up with us and took us to the glass-blowing workshop.
+Once there we were given a brief history of the art of glass blowing, safety instructions and finally providing us with our choices for color and style to use when it came time for each of us to create our own individual glass-blown ornament.
 When it was my turn Travis made sure I had enough room to stay safe but also fully participate in the making of my ornament.
 Once completed we put our ornaments in a special cool-down oven that would slowly bring the temperature of the glass down and allow them to ship it to us.
 Mine arrived about two days after I returned home and I was excited to see the final product.

-After our glass blowing lesson we had a nice late lunch in the gardens restaurant, which features several fresh items from the gardens itself, and returned to the ship to clean up before going down to the main atrium and visit, hold and have our picture taken with sled dog puppies from a local Musher whose grandfather is the Founder of the Annual Iditarod Sled Dog Race.
+After our glass-blowing lesson, we had a nice late lunch in the gardens restaurant, which features several fresh items from the gardens itself and returned to the ship to clean up before going down to the main atrium and visiting, holding, and have our picture taken with sled dog puppies from a local Musher whose grandfather is the Founder of the Annual Iditarod Sled Dog Race.

 Ketchikan is a major commercial fishing village in Southern Alaska and therefore provides many streams and rivers where you can watch the salmon run when in season and if you are lucky catch a glimpse of bears and bald eagles coming to the stream to feed on the salmon.

-After leaving Creek Street I went over to Southeast Alaska Discovery Center with the intention of finding a place to warm up and dry-off for a few minutes.
+After leaving Creek Street I went over to Southeast Alaska Discovery Center to find a place to warm up and dry off for a few minutes.
 What I ended up finding was a place that told the history and cultural significance of the Tongass National Forest and Southeast Alaska.
 The Discovery Center is fully accessible including a small movie theater with accessible seating and accessible restrooms.